 For many entrepreneurs, it's a matter of frustration.
 They've been working on their marketing strategy for a long time, and they've gotten some level of traction and sales, but they're nowhere near the profit margins they were hoping for.

 For others, it's a matter of efficiency.
-They've always had a team for their marketing, they've grown and met many substantial goals, and now they're ready for an in-depth look at what they have and what they could be doing to better market the business.
+They've always had a team for their marketing, they've grown and met many substantial goals, and now they're ready for an in-depth look at what they have and what they could do to better market the business.

 In both scenarios, the company's been established for a respectable amount of time, enough to fund the costly endeavor in the first place.